dynobase-icon

 DynamoDB TTL Using CloudFormation

-DynamoDB TTL (Time to Live) allows to automatically expire items from a DynamoDB table.
-You can enable TTL in a DynamoDB table using the below CloudFront template configuration.
+DynamoDB TTL (Time to Live) allows automatically expiring items from a DynamoDB table.
+You can enable TTL in a DynamoDB table using the below CloudFormation template configuration.

 DynamoDB Alarms Using CloudFormation